Humanizr/Humanizer/readme.md

 	2.Days() // Returns new TimeSpan(2, 0, 0, 0)
 	2.Weeks() // Returns new TimeSpan(14, 0, 0, 0)

-There are no fluent APIs for month or year as a month could have between 28 to 31 days and a year could be 365 or 366 days.
+<small>There are no fluent APIs for month or year as a month could have between 28 to 31 days and a year could be 365 or 366 days.</small>

-`DateTime` fluent methods:
+You could use these methods to, for example, replace

+    DateTime.Now.AddDays(2).AddHours(3).AddMinutes(-5)

+with

+    DateTime.Now + 2.Days() + 3.Hours() - 5.Minutes()

+There are also fluent methods to deal with `DateTime`:

 	In.TheYear(2010) // Returns the first of January of 2010
 	In.January // Returns 1st of January of the current year